jessebmiller/rust-in-the-canyon/test-doc.md

     remaining AIs, are there rumors and conspiracy theories about it or is everyone completely unaware?

-2. Decide how much power each of the three organizations have.
+2. Decide how much power each of the organizations have.
   * Are the Librarians known by most people or just a few?
 Are they generally respected, feared, or mocked?
 Are members in positions of power in most places, just a few, or none at all?